instamatic-dev/instamatic/docs/config.md

 : Give the interface of the camera interface to connect to, for example: `timepix`/`emmenu`/`simulate`/`gatan`/`merlin`.
 Leave blank or set to `None` to load the camera specs, but do not load the camera module (this also turns off the videostream gui).

 **dead_time**
-: Set the dead time (i.e. the gap between acquisitions) of the detector; if this value (`camera.dead_time`) is not set but required, Instamatic might attempt to use `CalibMovieDelays.dead_time` value calibrated via `instamatic.calibrate_movie_delays` instead.
+: Set the dead time (i.e. the gap between acquisitions) of the detector.
+This value is especially important for cameras what work remotely or otherwise feature dead time significant when compared to typical data collection time.
+If `camera.dead_time` is not set but required, Instamatic might attempt to use `CalibMovieDelays.dead_time` value calibrated via `instamatic.calibrate_movie_delays` instead.
 Typically, Instamatic will not run this calibration automatically: the user needs to either set `camera.dead_time` or call `instamatic.calibrate_movie_delays` themselves.

 **default_binsize**
 : Set the default binsize, default: `1`.